Elections in Egypt: 1964 United Arab Republic parliamentary election

+1976 Egyptian parliamentary election

 Kingdom of Egypt (1922–1953)

 The Kingdom of Egypt was granted nominal independence by the United Kingdom on 28 February 1922.
 Between the Declaration of 1922 and the Revolution of 1952, ten general elections were held (in 1924, 1925, 1926, 1929, 1931, 1936, 1938, 1942, 1945 and 1950).
 This era is generally known as Egypt's Liberal Experiment.
-Egypt has never recovered the level of political freedom it enjoyed during this period.
+Egypt has never recovered the level of political freedom it enjoyed during this period, except for the period from the 2011 revolution to the 2013 coup.

 During the four elections held between 1924 and 1929, candidates from the Coptic Christian minority received 15 to 23 seats.
 Copts received four seats in 1931, six in 1938, 12 in 1945, and five in 1950.
 The opposition's share of seats also varied throughout this period.
 The opposition won 15.1% of the seats in the 1924 election, 18.9% in 1926, 6.9% in 1929, 18.1% in 1936, 12.1% in 1942, and 29.2% in the 1950 election, the last to be held before the 1952 Revolution which ended Egypt's multi-party system.

 Elections under the Mubarak regime

-2005 Presidential election
+2005 presidential election

 Under the Mubarak era, the Egyptian presidential election of 2005 was the first-ever multi-party, multi-candidate contested presidential election in Egypt's history, made under the 2005/2007 constitutional amendments to the 1971 Constitution of Egypt.
 Despite its significance, the election was marred by voter fraud, ballot stuffing, boycotts, intimidation, vote-buying, and protests by opposition groups, leading to a low turnout of under 30%.
-Before the 2005 election, the President of Egypt was nominated by a two-thirds majority of the rubber-stamp People's Assembly and approved under a referendum process that resembles a show election in authoritarian countries.
+Before the 2005 election, the president of Egypt was nominated by a two-thirds majority of the rubber-stamp People's Assembly and approved under a referendum process that resembles a show election in authoritarian countries.

-2010 Parliamentary elections
+2010 parliamentary elections

 Under the Mubarak era, The People's Assembly and Shura Council were elected under an electoral system of single member plurality.
 Along with the combination of voter fraud, ballot stuffing, intimidation, and lack of judicial and international supervision, this ensured the NDP a super-majority win of seats for both houses.
 The Muslim Brotherhood was not recognized as a political party by the law, but its members were allowed to run as independents.